krugozor/database

 Introduction to placeholder system

-The types of placeholders and their purpose are described below.
-Before getting acquainted with placeholder types, it is necessary to understand how the mechanism of the krugozor/database library works.
-Example:
+The types of fillers and their purposes are described below.
+Before getting acquainted with the types of fillers, it is necessary to understand how the library mechanism works.

 • Mysql::MODE_STRICT - strict match mode for placeholder type and argument type.
-In Mysql::MODE_STRICT mode, arguments must match the placeholder type.
+In Mysql::MODE_STRICT mode, the argument type must match the placeholder type.
 For example, an attempt to pass the value 55.5 or '55.5' as an argument for an integer placeholder ?i will result in an exception being thrown:

 // set strict mode